-Courtney has been trying cases non-stop since the beginning of her career.
+The Denver personal injury attorney has been trying cases non-stop since the beginning of her career.
 She is known nationally as a trial skills instructor and teaches as a faculty member at Gerry Spence’s Trial Lawyers College in Wyoming.
 She is licensed in Iowa, Wyoming, and California.

 Courtney began her career in criminal defense and transitioned into personal injury as a solo practitioner five years ago.
 She chose to make less money and not take a job with one of the top law firms in California because she wanted to be in a courtroom doing trials and not doing law and motion behind a desk.

 Amongst her many successes, one of the wins Courtney is most proud of is a case where she was brought in by a top law firm to represent a 9 year old boy who lost his leg after being hit by a truck.
 The police report blamed the boy completely, saying he darted out between parked cars on his skateboard.
 Courtney turned the case around and days before trial won $18,600,000, the largest settlement in history for a personal injury case against the City of San Diego.
 Courtney has won multiple seven-and eight-figure victories at trial.
 She credits her successes to her beginning as a criminal defense lawyer, her training at Gerry Spence’s Trial Lawyers College, and also to her extensive training prior to ever taking the bar exam.
 In that regard, Courtney started competing in moot court in middle school and high school.
 She won multiple awards, but most importantly, gained invaluable foundational experience being on her feet in courtrooms.